ptarmiganlabs/butler-spyglass/README.md

 ## Running Butler Spyglass

-There is no installer, just download the desired binary from the [releases page](https://github.com/ptarmiganlabs/butler-spyglass/releases).
+There is no installer, just download the binary for your OS from the [releases page](https://github.com/ptarmiganlabs/butler-spyglass/releases).

 Then edit the config file as needed (there is a template config file [here](https://github.com/ptarmiganlabs/butler-spyglass/blob/master/config/production-template.yaml)).
-Place the config file in the config subdirectory in the directory where Butler Spyglass was started.
+Place the config file in the `config` subdirectory in the directory where Butler Spyglass was started.
 For example, if `butler-spyglass.exe` is stored in `d:\tools\butler-spyglass`, the config file should be stored in `d:\tools\butler-spyglass\config`.

 You must also set the NODE_ENV environment variable to the name of the config file.
-For example, if your config file is called `my-config-file.yaml` the NODE_ENV environment variable should be set to `my-config-file`.
+For example, if your config file is `my-config-file.yaml` the NODE_ENV environment variable should be set to `my-config-file`.
 Butler Spyglass uses that variable to determine where to look for the config file.

 ### Run from command line